Git Context Controller: Manage the Context of LLM-based Agents like Git: Method

 \section{Method}

-The \texttt{Git-Context-Controller} (GCC) is an abstraction layer for agent memory, consisting of a structured file system paired with a series of callable commands that agents use to externalize, organize, and retrieve their reasoning.
-Inspired by version control systems like Git, GCC transforms the agent’s ephemeral context into a persistent, navigable, and semantically meaningful workspace.
-Agents interact with the controller through commands such as \texttt{COMMIT}, \texttt{BRANCH}, \texttt{MERGE}, and \texttt{CONTEXT}, which manipulate a directory structure rooted at \texttt{.GCC/}.
-This structure includes global planning files (\texttt{main.md}), per-branch execution traces (\texttt{log.md}), milestone summaries (\texttt{commit.md}), and metadata (\texttt{metadata.yaml}) capturing architecture and file state.
+We proposed \texttt{Git-Context-Controller} (GCC) as an abstraction layer for agent memory, consisting of a structured file system paired with a series of callable commands that agents use to externalize, organize, and retrieve their reasoning, as shown in Fig. \ref{fig:cover}.
+Inspired by version control systems like Git, GCC transforms the agent’s ephemeral context into a persistent and navigable workspace.
+The core of GCC is a directory-based data structure that systematically organizes all historical context (GCC File System), together with a set of commands that enable agents to interact with and manipulate this structure (GCC Commands).
+Concretely, agents communicate with the controller via commands such as \texttt{COMMIT}, \texttt{BRANCH}, \texttt{MERGE}, and \texttt{CONTEXT}, which operate over a hierarchical workspace rooted at \texttt{.GCC/}.
+This workspace contains global planning artifacts (\texttt{main.md}), branch-specific execution traces (\texttt{log.md}), milestone-level summaries (\texttt{commit.md}), and structured metadata (\texttt{metadata.yaml}) that record architectural decisions and project states.
+In the following, we provide a detailed introduction to the structured file system and commands of GCC.

-The \texttt{Git-Context-Controller} organizes agent context into a structured directory rooted at \texttt{.GCC/}, with the following layout:

-Agents interact with the controller by calling designed commands include: \begin{itemize} \item \texttt{COMMIT <summary>} – called when the agent notices recent progress forms a coherent milestone (e.g., implementing a module, finishing a hypothesis test); \item \texttt{BRANCH <name>} – called when the agent wants to pursue an alternative approach without affecting current context (e.g., exploring a new API design or research path); \item \texttt{MERGE <branch name>} – called when a completed branch's results should be synthesized back into the main trajectory; \item \texttt{CONTEXT <options>} – called when the agent needs to retrieve project history, branch summaries, or fine-grained execution logs. \end{itemize}

-These commands' function and usage are given to the agents in the system prompts, then the agents are encouraged to use them when needed.
-For example, when the agent reflects on its reasoning and detects a shift in direction, it would evaluate whether a \texttt{BRANCH} is warranted.
-When a reasoning subgoal is achieved, it is encouraged to call \texttt{COMMIT} and summarize the step.

-In the following, we provide a detailed introduction to the structured file system and command interface of GCC.